apache/shardingsphere/document/current/content/features/orchestration/orchestration.en.md

 ### state/instances

-It includes running instance information of database access object, with sub-node as identifiers of currently running instance, which consists of IP address and PID.
-Those identifiers are temporary nodes registered when instances are on-line and cleared when instances are off-line.
-Registry center monitors the change of those nodes to govern the database access of running instances and other things.
+It includes running instance information of database access object, with sub-nodes as the identifiers of currently running instance, which consist of IP and PID.
+Those identifiers are temporary nodes, which are registered when instances are on-line and cleared when instances are off-line.
+The registry center monitors the change of those nodes to govern the database access of running instances and other things.

-### state/datasource
+### state/datasources

-Able to govern read-write split slave database; able to add, delete or disable data dynamically.
+It is able to orchestrate read-write split slave database, delete or disable data dynamically.

-## Operation guide
+## Operation Guide

-### Circuit breaker
+### Circuit Breaker

-Write `DISABLED` (case insensitive) to @-@PID node in IP address to indicate disabling that instance; delete `DISABLED` to indicate enabling the instance.
+Write `DISABLED` (case insensitive) to @-@PID in IP to disable that instance; delete `DISABLED` to enable the instance.

 Zookeeper command is as follow: